-During this time of crisis in Australia, many health professionals, educators, parents, and carers will face not only their own experiences of fear, anger, confusion, grief, loss, and trauma, but will also be responsible for helping their clients, students, and loved ones navigate challenging and uncharted territory.
+During this time of crisis, many health professionals, educators, parents, and carers will face not only their own experiences of fear, anger, confusion, grief, loss, and trauma, but will also be responsible for helping their clients, students, and loved ones navigate challenging and uncharted territory.
 The importance of self-care, authentic expression, grounded presence, and genuine heart-centered interactions will be essential in this healing process.

 The role and welfare of our equine partners is also a critical and foundational aspect of this workshop, as it is in all of Leif’s trainings and workshops.

 - The foundational principles, theories, and techniques of experiential facilitation, and how these principles can be applied in an equine/nature-based environment.

 - The characteristics of an effective experiential facilitator.

 - Experiential facilitation skills and techniques that can be adapted for use with and without horses.

 - The basic principles of equine ethology, communication, behaviour to interactions with horses and how to assess for (and address) stress, stress triggers, overwork, burn out, and shutting down behaviours.